Back to Main FAQs

 • Sworn financial statements for three (3) of the last ten (10) years, each of which must show net worth of less than two hundred fifty thousand dollars ($250,000).
 This includes all marital property, unless applicant provides evidence sufficient to demonstrate that property is not jointly owned; and

-• Documentation establishing that the applicant’s gross household income was below two hundred and fifty percent (250%) of the federal poverty guidelines issued by the U.S. Department of Health and Human Services for at least three (3) of the last ten (10) years.
+• Documentation establishing that the applicant’s household adjusted gross income (AGI) was below two hundred and fifty percent (250%) of the federal poverty guidelines issued by the U.S. Department of Health and Human Services for at least three (3) of the last ten (10) years.
 Income for each year claimed may be established by tax returns, paycheck stubs summarizing the full income from the source for the year, W-2s, evidence of job loss, or other documentation sufficient to demonstrate gross income below two hundred and fifty percent (250%) of the federal poverty level during the applicable year.

 • What is the “sworn financial statement” need to verify net worth below $250,000?